 The Marine Management Organisation (MMO) administers a range of statutory controls that apply to marine works, including all construction, coastal defences, dredging and the disposal of waste materials at sea in waters around England for which responsibility is vested in the Secretary of State for Environment, Food and Rural Affairs.
 You can view licence applications on the MMO's public register available on its website.

-In March 2012, the Solent Forum published the fourth edition of its Marine and Coastal Consents Guide.
+In summer 2017, the Solent Forum published the fifth edition of its popular Coastal Consents Guide.
 This gives information on consents and considerations that need to be taken into account for those wishing to undertake development and activities around the coast.

-Ports around England and Wales have a new planning framework to work in when considering large scale developments, due to the launch of the Government's new National Policy Statement (NPS) for the sector.
+The planning framework for Ports around England and Wales is set out in a National Policy Statement (NPS).
 This document sets out the future planning framework for ports development with a target audience of Port Development Applicants and other planners.

 Some large national infrastructure plans, even after considerable attempts to avoid, reduce or mitigate, cannot eliminate all negative impacts.
 Where developments, such as offshore wind farms, have the potential to impact protected sites, they may still be able to proceed provided that certain tests can be met.
 These tests include that there are no suitable alternative options and that there are Imperative Reasons of Overriding Interest (IROPI) in line with the requirements of The Conservation of Species and Habitats Regulations 2017 or that the benefit to the public of proceeding with the development clearly outweighs the risk of damage to the environment in line with the requirements of the Marine and Coastal Access Act 2009.